- Transparency Portal

 Property taxes are the largest source of revenue for the Village and are utilized to fund general municipal operations and pension obligations.
-The Fiscal Year 2016B Budget (May 1, 2016 - December 31, 2016) includes property tax revenue in the General Fund of $3.9 million for Village purposes and $3.5 million for public safety pensions.
+The Fiscal Year 2021 budget (January 1, 2021 - December 31, 2021) includes property tax revenue in the General Fund of $3.8 million for Village purposes and $4.5 million for public safety pensions.
+An additional $1.2 million of property taxes are being used to fund debt payments in 2021.

 Real Estate Property Tax Rates (last ten years)

 The Village of Lake Zurich receives one of the smallest shares of property tax of any taxing district.
-The Village's share of property tax as a percentage of each property owner's total tax bill is less than 15% of the total tax bill, meaning that less than $0.15 cents of every dollar paid in property taxes will go to the Village in 2015.
+The Village's share of property tax as a percentage of each property owner's total tax bill is approximately 15% of the total tax bill, meaning that less than $0.15 cents of every dollar paid in property taxes will go to the Village in 2020.

 When all is said and done, the amount due that appears on your tax bill is based on the following equation: